 Cost of accommodation during Everest Base Camp Hike

-The cost of accommodation during the Everest Base Camp trek varies widely, influenced by factors such as the altitude, type of accommodation, and the availability of amenities.
+The cost of accommodation during the Everest Base Camp trek varies widely, influenced by factors such as the altitude, type of accommodation, and availability of amenities.

 For budget accommodation, it costs $5 - $20 per night with basic rooms and shared washrooms.

-For mid-range accommodation with private rooms, sometimes attached bathrooms, and more comfortable bedding, etc. costs $20 - $50 per night.
+For mid-range accommodation with private rooms, sometimes attached bathrooms, more comfortable bedding, etc. costs $20 - $50 per night.

 In high-end accommodation, it costs $50 - $100+ per person.
 You may charge more in the spring and autumn season because these seasons are best for trekking.